Kuanhao-Chao/Kuanhao-Chao.github.io/_projects/0_bi_bandelt_encoding.md

   </p>

   <p>
   What this algorithm does is to compress a rooted tree with <i><b>n</b></i> nodes into an array with <i><b>n-1</b></i> elements without losing its structure information.
-This algorithm can be used to reduce the storing size of trees because it does not need to store the brackets information.
+This algorithm can be used to reduce the storing size of trees because it does not store the brackets information.
   </p>
 </div>